ministryofjustice/security-guidance/docs/leak-handling-process.md

 3. Proceed to step [3.2.3](#step-323-process-evidence-and-produce-report).

-**Note:** The Justice Digital SOC Analyst **SHALL** record all the steps taken for each request in OneNote.
-These contemporaneous notes **SHALL** include supporting data, such as photos, screenshots and images.
-In addition, each entry **SHALL** be supported by the Analyst's comments.
+**Note:** The Justice Digital SOC Analyst **shall** record all the steps taken for each request in OneNote.
+These contemporaneous notes **shall** include supporting data, such as photos, screenshots and images.
+In addition, each entry **shall** be supported by the Analyst's comments.

 ### Step 3.2.3: Process evidence and produce report